V-Sekai/manuals/docs/decisions/20211113-file-or-attestation-for-virtual-worlds-using-ssh-signatures.md

 ### Encrypt files

-Don't combine encryption with authentication.
+A common recommendation is not to combine encryption with authentication.

 Use your SSH signature to sign a enveloped list of X.509 certificates and use SMIME.